Resize Text: |

 Please note that since 11 April 2021, corporate users who are logging in to government digital services for businesses (G2B) are required to use Singpass.
 Find out more: https://go.gov.sg/corporate-login

-After the update is completed, we will inform you to reset your password and you can temporarily log in to your SMC account as a non-Singpass User (without 2FA).
+After the update is completed, we will inform you to reset your password and you can temporarily log in to your SMC account as a non-Singpass User (using Google Authenticator [GA]).

 Upon your first login as a non-Singpass User, you will be prompted to download Google Authenticator as the 2FA.